13 Feb Lawn Disease Control

 Lawn Disease Control

 If you see concentrated areas of damage in your lawn, you first need to recognize what is causing the damage: insects or disease.
 To determine exactly what could be causing it, the best thing to do is send in a sample to your local university extension office.
 A professional will be able to run a diagnosis and recommend suggestions to you.
 In the mean time, you should do what you can to learn more about what could be damaging your lawn.
-This blog covers the topic of lawn disease: what a lawn fungus is, how to spot it in your lawn, and finally, how to treat and prevent fungus outbreaks.
+This blog covers the topic of lawn disease: what a lawn fungus is, how to spot it in your lawn and how to treat and prevent fungus outbreaks.
 If you are able to determine the damage in your lawn is being caused by insects, visit our Insect Control blog instead.

 What is a Lawn Fungus…